HighNESS Conceptual Design Report: Volume I: Design of the cold source

-The design of this moderator optimized according to the procedure outlined above gives the intensity of the source at the NNBAR side, integrated above \SI{4}{\angstrom} of \SI{6.7e15}{n/s/sr}.
+The design of the moderator, optimized according to the procedure outlined above, gives the intensity of the source at the NNBAR side, integrated above \SI{4}{\angstrom}, of \SI{6.7e15}{n/s/sr}.
 This is the intensity of the emission window of 24$\times$40 cm$^2$, for 5\,MW of beam power (i.e. 2\,GeV for 2.5\,mA average proton current).
-The intensity at the WP7 side is lower, because of the smaller size of the opening, although it has a greater brigtness.
-For a beam power of 2\,MW (800\,MeV for 2.5\,mA average proton beam current) the intensity is simply a factor of 2.5 lower, because as shown in \cref{fig:spectra_MOGA}, the difference in emitted spectra from the moderator between 800\,MeV and 2\,GeV proton beam is negligible.
+The intensity at the WP7 side is lower, because of the smaller size of the opening, although it has a greater brightness.
+For a beam power of 2\,MW (800\,MeV for 2.5\,mA average proton beam current) the intensity is simply a factor of 2.5 lower, because as shown later in \cref{fig:spectra_MOGA}, the difference in emitted spectra from the moderator between 800\,MeV and 2\,GeV proton beam is negligible.
 Therefore, at 2\,MW the intensity of the moderator is \SI{2.7e15}{n/s/sr}.

 To have an idea of what these numbers mean in terms of performance of the experiments intended to use this moderator, we can compare with the original calculations done for the NNBAR experiment in \cite{klinkby2014voluminous}: at 5\,MW beam power, the intensity was predicted to be \SI{2.9e15}{n/s/sr}.
 That calculation was the basis for the original estimate of the performance increase of NNBAR compared to the ILL measurement~\cite{Baldo-Ceolin:1994hzw}.
-It would therefore mean that the NNBAR performance estimate of this second iteration of the moderator at 2 MW is equivalent to the previous estimate for 5 MW.
-However, a large part of this gain is due to the increase in the size of the emission window (nearly a factor 2 increase).
+It would therefore mean that the NNBAR performance estimate of this second iteration of the moderator at 2 MW is practically equivalent to the previous estimate for 5 MW.
+We note however that a large part of this gain is due to the increase in the size of the emission window, which almost doubled; as neutrons are emitted from a more extended source, their transport towards the NNBAR detector is expected to be more challenging.

-A summary of the expected performances for this iteration, integrated in different wavelength ranges, is shown in \cref{tab:performance_iteration2}.
+A summary of the expected performances for the moderator designed in this iteration, integrated in different wavelength ranges, is shown in \cref{tab:performance_iteration2}.
+This model was sent to WP5 team for engineering design.

 \begingroup \endgroup